GabrielLim4/gabriellim4/README.md

 ### Hi there 👋

-My name is Gabriel and I'm currently learning Back-End Development with C#/.NET and DEVOPS.
+My name is Gabriel and I'm currently learning Back-End Development with C#/.NET and DevOps.

 ---------------------------------------------------------------------